envoyproxy/envoy-perf/nighthawk/README.md

 - The start time of the test, and a serialization of the Nighthawk options involved.
 - The mean latency and the observed standard deviation.
 - Latency percentiles produced by HdrHistogram.
+- Counters as tracked by Envoy's connection-pool and ssl libraries.

 ## Accuracy and repeatability considerations when using the Nighthawk client.